mcdaley/mcdaley-blog/README.md

 - [] Add **Search** form using 3rd party plugin

 ## Bugs:
-- [] Figure out why the navbar logo and links move down when I click on About and Contact
+- [x] Figure out why the navbar logo and links move down when I click on About and Contact
+- [x] Figure out how to style the links to the Previous and Next posts so that <p> and <h5> change color on hover.

 ## Future Tasks
 - [] For SEO I will want a <h1> tag on the page, but I currently do not have one on index.js.
 Should I add a hidden one?